oldmartijntje/CodeDungeon/README.md

 >![special](sprites/readme/data17.2.png)
 >
 >You can also add this dictionary
-> - "nextFloor" will instantly warp you to the next floor.
+> - `"nextFloor"` will instantly warp you to the next floor.
 Before v1.2.0 you had to set it to True, after v1.2.0 you need to put the levelList you want it to pick from

-Since 1.3.0 you also have the `"mergable"` variable:
+Since 1.3.2 you also have the `"mergable"` variable in the `'loot'` dict:
 ```json
 "item": {
       "ShowOutsideAs": "floor",